What is the procedure to have a new course approved?

 10. Academic Integrity Policy (Note: approved language for this section below under a.)

-“All members of the Juniata College community share responsibility for establishing and maintaining appropriate standards of academic honesty and integrity.
+a.
+General: “All members of the Juniata College community share responsibility for establishing and maintaining appropriate standards of academic honesty and integrity.
 Students oblige themselves to follow these standards and to encourage others to do so.
 Faculty members also have an obligation to comply with the principles and procedures of academic honesty and integrity as listed here through personal example and the learning environment they create.

 One of the strongest traditions in higher education is the value the community places upon academic honesty.
 Academic integrity is an assumption that learning is taken seriously by students and that the academic work that students do to be evaluated is a direct result of the commitment of the student toward learning as well as the personal knowledge gained.